Choose from the following list of laserdisc games to see the many different articles that were written.

 MARBELLA VICE: A CRAZY RIDE AT A THOUSAND SHOTS PER HOUR

-Alex de la Iglesia has always been a fan of videogames.
-When producer Antonio Gallardo proposed Alex to make an FMV shooter he didn't think it twice.
-He says that the CDROM was an fun ride: "the animation [referring to the 3D graphics like the flying Marbella Vice title in the attract mode] surrounds the player in such a way that he believes all that is happening around him.
-On the other hand, the replay value gives the player infinite possibilities."
+Alex de la Iglesia has always been a fan of video games.
+When producer Antonio Gallardo proposed that Alex make an FMV shooter, he didn't think twice.
+He affirms that the CD-ROM is a true blast: "the animation surrounds the player in such a way that he believes everything is really happening.
+On the other hand, the amount of memory allows you infinite possibilities."

 SHOTS AND LAUGHS

-The videogame is an action treat.
-The player barely has time to watch the footage because the bad guys appear in every corner.
-If you kill an innocent, say your own partner, a bystander, a woman or the commisioner, then the spectacular Santiago Segura, which has nothing to envy at Edward James Olmos, will take care of you in an unorthodox way.
-The press, named here "The Voice of Marbella" will take charge in criticizing you for your actions.
+The video game is an action marvel; the player barely has time to watch the footage because the bad guys appear in almost every corner.
+And to top it off, there is an added problem: if you kill an innocent, say your own partner, a bystander, or a woman, then the commissioner, a spectacular Santiago Segura, who has nothing to envy from Edward James Olmos, will take care of you in a very unorthodox way.
+The press, named "The Voice of Marbella" will take charge in criticizing you for your actions.

 On the other hand, and this is to be expected considering Alex de la Iglesia's involvement, the production values are top notch.
-The 30 million dollar budget is put to good use with tons of explosions, helicopters and speedboats blowing up, car chases, and luxury settings galore.
-All the stunts where done by Hollywood-type professionals.
-The resemblance of Marbella's beaches to those of Santa Monica (California) would fool anyone to think this was an american-made production.
-But this is far from the truth.
-This was produced here "Made in Spain!"
-It's something to feel proud of.
+The 30 million dollar budget is put to good use with tons of helicopter and speedboat explosions, car chases, and luxury settings galore.
+All the stunts were done by Hollywood-type professionals.
+The resemblance of Marbella's beaches to those of Santa Monica would fool anyone into thinking this was an American-made production.
+Nothing could be further from the truth.
+It was produced here, an authentic "Made in Spain" to be proud of.

 | LASER GAMES |

 This website was created by Jeff Kinder & Dave Hallock, 1997 - 2024.